-It is in the best interests of all parties (New Mexico Tech, the researcher, and the research participant) to have all human subject research reviewed by the IRB.
+It is in the best interests of all parties (including New Mexico Tech, the researcher, and the research participant) to have all human subject research reviewed by Tech's IRB.
 Such review helps to ensure that the ethical principles of beneficence, respect for persons, and justice have been honored.
-Participation in research should be protected as a matter of ethics, not merely as a matter of "compliance" with New Mexico Tech or federal rules.
+Participation in research should be protected as a matter of ethics, not merely as a matter of "compliance" with this Policy or federal regulations.

-In instances when a researcher intentionally or unintentionally avoids ethical review procedures, the researcher should be aware that serious consequences could result.
+In instances when a researcher intentionally or unintentionally avoids IRB review procedures, he or she should be aware that serious consequences could result.
 The New Mexico Tech IRB or the federal government may require that the research data that was collected before IRB approval of the project (or collected after IRB approval has been rescinded) be destroyed.